 Heavens' Soldiers Demo Tracks

 Author Favorties: 03, 08, 12, 18, 21

-I’ve always believed nonviolent action to be more effective than violence.
-To prove this, I wanted to write a musical that would challenge the boundaries of this belief, by testing it against the backdrop of a warzone.
+I’ve always believed nonviolent actions to be more effective than violence.
+To prove this, I set out to write a musical that would challenge the boundaries of this belief, by testing it against the backdrop of a warzone.
 After a few false starts of trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that of course they wouldn’t work, the whole thing would be a gigantic mess!
 After this revelation, the story I found became: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope at all salvaged from the ashes of such a show of naive idealism?
 The answers came with a little religious satire, a little science fiction puzzle-plotting, and a lot of power chords.
-Outside of these elements, my hope for the musical is to excite a sense that: even when the world is at its most darkest, there's also a light that won’t be kept from bubbling to the surface for long.
-And when it does come, redemption for impossible intentions -- you just never know what form it’s going to take...
+Outside of these elements, my hope for the musical is to excite a sense that: even when the world is at its most darkest, there's a light that won’t be kept from bubbling to the surface for long.
+And when it does come, and redemption for impossible intentions seems almost possible -- you never know what form that hope might take...

-So far, the musical's had it's first staged reading at The Playwrights Center in Minneapolis, and a few scenes and songs presented as part of a scene cycle at Mixed Blood Theater in Minneapolis, and also as a part of Theatre Tresources Unlinmited's series "How to Write a Musical that Works" in NYC .
+So far, the musical's had it's first staged reading at The Playwrights Center in Minneapolis, and a few scenes and songs presented as part of a scene cycle at Mixed Blood Theater in Minneapolis, and also as a part of Theatre Resources Unlimited's development series "How to Write a Musical that Works" in NYC .
 Below you'll see a synopsis, script and score samples, and song demos!
 Thanks for visiting!